tonyewong/co2multimodal/README.md

   * Makefile -- file to compile the Fortran model
 * R/
   * install_packages.R -- install the R packages needed for the model and some statistical calibration packages
-  * GEOCARB-2014_getData.R -- load the CO2 proxy data
+  * getData.R -- load the CO2 proxy data
-  * GEOCARB-2014_parameterSetup_tvq.R -- set up the model parameters and their prior distributions
+  * parameterSetup.R -- set up the model parameters and their prior distributions
-  * GEOCARB_fit_likelihood_surface.R -- fit independent kernel density estimates for the likelihood function at each time step, based on samples from the skew-normal prior distributions
+  * fitLikelihoodSurface.R -- fit independent kernel density estimates for the likelihood function at each time step, based on samples from the skew-normal prior distributions
-  * GEOCARB-2014_calib_likelihood_unc.R -- contains functions for the prior probability distribution function, the likelihood function and the posterior probability distribution function
+  * likelihood.R -- contains functions for the prior probability distribution function, the likelihood function and the posterior probability distribution function
-  * model_forMCMC_tvq.R -- shape the input model parameters into the matrices that the Fortran model expects
+  * geocarb.R -- shape the input model parameters into the matrices that the Fortran model expects, and call the Fortran model (via run_geocarbF.R)
-  * run_geocarbF_unc.R -- wrapper function to call the Fortran model from R
+  * run_geocarbF.R -- wrapper function to call the Fortran model from R
   * single_simulation.R -- driver script to set up and run a single simulation of the model

 ## Quick-start